center-for-threat-informed-defense/attack-workbench-rest-api/app/api/markdown/api.md

 The default (0) will start with the first identity.

 **state**: State of the object in the editing workflow.
-If this parameter is not set, identities will be retrieved with any state.
+If this parameter is not set, objects will be retrieved regardless of state.
+This parameter may be set multiple times to retrieve objects with any of the provided states.

 **includeRevoked**: Whether to include objects that have the `revoked` property set to true.